Risk Factors Dashboard

 Demand for, and prices of, certain of our products are influenced by changing market conditions for our products, which may result in reduced earnings or in operating losses.

 Pricing within the global TiO2 industry over the long term is cyclical and changes in economic conditions worldwide can significantly impact our earnings and operating cash flows.
 Historically, the markets for many of our products have experienced alternating periods of increasing and decreasing demand.
-Historically, the markets for many of our 14 products have experienced alternating periods of increasing and decreasing demand.
 Relative changes in the selling prices for our products are one of the main factors that affect the level of our profitability.
 In periods of increasing demand, our selling prices and profit margins generally will tend to increase, while in periods of decreasing demand our selling prices and profit margins generally tend to decrease.
 In addition, pricing may affect customer inventory levels as customers may from time to time accelerate purchases of TiO2 in advance of anticipated price increases or defer purchases of TiO2 in advance of anticipated price decreases.
 Our ability to further increase capacity without additional investment in greenfield or brownfield capacity may be limited and as a result, our profitability may become even more dependent upon the selling prices of our products.

 The TiO2 industry is concentrated and highly competitive and we face price pressures in the markets in which we operate, which may result in reduced earnings or operating losses.

-The global market in which we operate our business is concentrated, with the top five TiO2 producers accounting for approximately 51% of the world’s production capacity and is highly competitive.
+The global market in which we operate our business is concentrated, with the top four TiO2 producers accounting for approximately 42% of the world’s production capacity, and is highly competitive.
 Competition is based on a number of factors, such as price, product quality and service.
-We face significant competition from international and regional competitors, including TiO2 producers in China, who have significant sulfate production process capacity.
+We face significant competition from international and regional competitors, including increasing competition from TiO2 producers in China, who have significant sulfate production process capacity.
 Chinese producers have also continued to develop chloride process technology, and the risk of substitution of our products with products made by Chinese producers could increase if Chinese producers increase the use of chloride process technology and improve the quality of their sulfate and chloride products.
 Some of our competitors may be able to drive down prices for our products if their costs are lower than our costs, including our competitors with vertically integrated sources of raw materials for the chloride process who may have a competitive advantage during periods of high or rising raw material costs or who operate in regions with less stringent regulatory requirements.
+For example, Chinese competition generally has lower operating costs due to less stringent regulatory and environmental compliance requirements and less expensive energy prices.
+Chinese competition generally has lower operating costs due to less stringent regulatory and environmental compliance requirements and less expensive energy prices.
+China has dumped lower cost sulfate process TiO2 into markets we serve.
+In some cases, Western TiO2 producers have been successful in obtaining anti-dumping duties on Chinese imports such as the duties recently enacted in the European Union, Brazil, Saudi Arabia, and other jurisdictions.
+In addition, some of our competitors’ financial, technological and other resources may be greater than our resources and such competitors may be better able to withstand extended periods of reduced demand or other changes in market conditions.
 In addition, some of our competitors’ financial, technological and other resources may be greater than our resources and such competitors may be better able to withstand changes in market conditions.
 Our competitors may be able to respond more quickly than we can to new or emerging technologies and changes in customer requirements.
 Further, consolidation of our competitors or customers may result in reduced demand for our products or make it more difficult for us to compete with our competitors.
 The occurrence of any of these events could result in reduced earnings or operating losses.

 Higher costs or limited availability of our raw materials may reduce our earnings and decrease our liquidity.
 In addition, many of our raw material contracts contain fixed quantities we are required to purchase.

 We have supply contracts that provide for our TiO2 feedstock requirements.
 While we believe we will be able to renew these contracts, as necessary, we do not know if we will be successful in renewing them or in obtaining long-term extensions to them prior to expiration.
-Our current agreements require us to purchase certain minimum quantities of feedstock with minimum purchase commitments aggregating approximately $542 million beginning in 2025 and extending through 2026.
-In addition, we have other long-term supply and service contracts that provide for various raw materials and services.
-Our current agreements (including those entered into through February 2023) require us to purchase certain minimum quantities of feedstock with minimum purchase commitments aggregating approximately $1.0 billion beginning in 2023 and extending through 2026.
-In addition, we have other long-term supply and service contracts that provide for various raw materials and services.
-These agreements require us to purchase certain minimum quantities or services with minimum purchase commitments aggregating approximately $67 million at December 31, 2024.
-Our commitments under these contracts could adversely affect our financial results if we significantly reduce our production and we are unable to modify the contractual commitments.
+Our current agreements have minimum purchase requirements, targeted purchases or require us to purchase certain minimum percentage-based quantities of feedstock based upon our annual purchasing requirements.
+We estimate aggregate purchases under these feedstock agreements will be between approximately $375 and $450 million in 2026.
+In addition, we have other long-term supply and service contracts that provide for various raw materials and services, which may require us to purchase certain minimum quantities.
+Our obligations under these contracts could adversely affect our financial results if we significantly reduce our production and we are unable to modify the contractual commitments.

 Financial Risk Factors